MaisamV/go-clean/docs/architecture.md

 - **Example:** If the billing module needs to check if a user is active, it will depend on a `UserServicePort` interface inside `billing/ports`.
   The users module will provide the concrete implementation.

-### Rule 3: Dependency Injection is Mandatory
+### Rule 3: Wire Dependency Injection is Mandatory
-Modules must not instantiate their own dependencies.
+Modules must not instantiate their own dependencies and **MUST** use Google Wire for dependency injection.
-All dependencies (database connections, repository implementations, other module services via their ports) must be passed into a module's components via constructors.
+All dependencies (database connections, repository implementations, other module services via their ports) must be passed into a module's components via constructors using Wire.

+**Wire Requirements:**
+- Each module **MUST** define its providers in a `wire.go` file
+- Use `//go:build wireinject` build tags only for Wire injector functions
+- Manual dependency injection is **STRICTLY PROHIBITED**
+- Provider functions should follow the pattern: `NewModuleName(deps...) *ModuleName`

-The final dependency graph for the entire application is assembled **only once**, in the `/cmd/app/main.go` file.
+The final dependency graph for the entire application is assembled **only once**, in the `/cmd/app/main.go` file using Wire's generated code.
 This is the "wiring" layer.

 ### Rule 4: The Domain Layer is Pure and Entity-Focused
 The domain directory within any module contains **only entities** of that module and their related methods and validations.
 It must be completely self-contained and have **zero external dependencies**.